 All photographs courtesy

 My daily shooter is

-Sony a9 II with a vertical grip and various Sigma lenses attached like the 14mm 1.4 Art.
+Sony a9 II with a vertical grip and various Sony lenses attached like the FE 20mm F1.8.
 Find more gear recommendations in our shop.
 As an Amazon Associate I earn from qualifying purchases.